mohammed-musaddiq/crash-stats-viz/README.md

 # Crash statistics visualization

-I found these interesting APIs[here](https://synopticlabs.org/api/products/) that provide past as well as ongoing observations from sensors present at various locations, giving real-time data on climatological queries.
+I found these interesting APIs [here](https://synopticlabs.org/api/products/) that provide past as well as ongoing observations from sensors present at various locations, giving real-time data on climatological queries.

-Wondering about a way to utilize this source of data, I came across the State of Iowa's crash data[here](https://catalog.data.gov/dataset/crash-data)and wanted to use the APIs mentioned above to explore the impact of environmental conditions on crash incidents.
+Wondering about a way to utilize this source of data, I came across the State of Iowa's crash data [here](https://catalog.data.gov/dataset/crash-data) and wanted to use the APIs mentioned above to explore the impact of environmental conditions on crash incidents.
 To elaborate, the API when queried with date, time and location of a crash, returns statistics (such as the average, median, maximum values) pertaining to variables (like road temperature, visibility, wind speed etc).

-According to the FHWA's webpage on[this topic](https://ops.fhwa.dot.gov/weather/q1_roadimpact.htm), weather events like wind speed can impact -
+According to the FHWA's webpage on [this topic](https://ops.fhwa.dot.gov/weather/q1_roadimpact.htm), weather events like wind speed can impact -
 * Visibility distance (due to blowing snow, dust)
 * Lane obstruction (due to wind-blown snow, debris)